glotzerlab/hoomd-rs/README.md

 generics, [Rust] will inline your custom code inside the innermost simulation loops and _compile it to machine code_.
 In contrast, [HOOMD-blue] offers limited opportunities for user customization with Python scripts that are _interpreted_ at runtime.
-At the same time, configuring an environment to build **HOOMD-rs** code takes far fewer steps than even installing a Python environment for [HOOMD-blue]!
+At the same time, configuring an environment to build **hoomd-rs** code takes far fewer steps than even installing a Python environment for [HOOMD-blue]!